 Jayne Russell has worked as a press photographer for over 35 years having travelled expensively following world events.
 She has also spent time as a Picture Editor at both international photo agencies and newspapers across the globe.
 Having worked on human rights photo projects before, she understands the importance of photos to getting world attention.

-Jim Laurie has been a journalist and broadcaster for more than 40 years and heads Focus Asia Productions, a video and television consultancy firm.
+Jim Laurie has been a journalist and broadcaster for more than 45 years and heads Focus Asia Productions, a video and television consultancy firm.
 He serves as an outside consultant to a number of television and digital media organisations.
 Jim covered the war in Vietnam for NBC News (1972-1975), opened the first television bureau in Beijing for ABC News (1981), and served as President of the FCC Hong Kong 2001-02.

 Jonathan Hopfner is a partner at New Narrative.
 He is a former Reuters News editor.